-The Korean legislative system consists of the Constitution as the paramount law, Acts to realize the constitutional notions, and administrative legislation including Presidential Decrees, Ordinances of the Prime Minister, Ordinances of Ministries and so forth to effectively implement the Acts.
-Since statutes form a certain hierarchy, subordinate statutes that are enacted under powers delegated by Acts or are enacted for the purpose of enforcing Acts, are not permitted to contain details in conflict with such Acts.
+The Korean legislative system consists of the Constitution as the paramount law, Acts for realizing the constitutional values, and administrative legislation including Presidential Decrees, Ordinances of the Prime Minister, Ordinances of the Ministries and so forth for effectively enforcing the Acts.

-Acts are the forms of legal norms stipulated by the legislative principles of the National Assembly and prescribe the principle of legality, principle of legislated taxation, requirements for acquisition of Korean nationality, expropriation and indemnity of property rights, establishment of Ministries and categories of local governments and such.
+Acts are statutory instruments enacted by the National Assembly that is the basis for the principles of legality and legislated taxation, the requirements for acquiring Korean nationality, expropriation and indemnity of property rights, the establishment of Ministries, the categories of local governments, etc.

-Administrative Rules are established by administrative agencies for the purpose of setting their internal standards for performing duties or conducting affairs.
+Administrative Rules are established by administrative agencies for the purpose of establishing internal guidelines for the performance of duties or to conduct affairs.

-Hierarchy of Acts & Subordinate Statutes, Class1 Constitution, Class2 Acts·Emergency Executive Order·Emergency Financial and Economic Executive Order, Treaty·International Law, Class3 Presidential Decree, National Assembly Regulations·Supreme Court, Regulations·Constitutional Court, Regulations·National Election, Commission Regulations, Class4 Ordinances of the Prime Minister·Ordinances of the Ministries, Class5 Administrative Rules(DirectivesㆍEstablished Rules·Public Notices·Guidelines, etc.), Municipal Ordinances or Rule.
+Hierarchy of Acts and Subordinate Statutes, Class1 Constitution, Class2 Acts, Treaties, etc, Class3 Presidential Decrees, Class4 Ordinances of the Prime Minister/Ordinances of the Ministries, Class5 Administrative Rules, Municipal Ordinances or Rules.